- Activities and Classes

 The Scottish Welfare Fund provides a safety net for vulnerable people on low incomes by providing community care grants and crisis grants.
-These awards are not loans, so you do not need to pay it back.
+These awards are not loans, so you do not need to pay them back.
 The grants are designed to help people who are on a low income, so you can apply even if you do not claim benefits.
-Please click here for more information.
+Please click "Crisis and Community Care Grants" for more information.

-If none of these are possible, Cosy Kingdom may also be able to help.
-If you're having difficulty topping up your meter due to mobility or issues in your personal life, please contact them for advice on 01592 807930.
+Cosy Kingdom may also be able to help with advice and support, please contact them on 01592 807930.
 You can also fill out the referral form at the bottom of this page.

 Not sure who supplies your energy?

 You can find out who your gas or electricity supplier is and details of your energy tariff on a recent energy bill.